asci/blog/src/index.md

 <section class="pane">
   <h1>Intro</h1>
   <p>
     Hi, my name is Artem.
-I'm a software engineer with focus on web and frontend.
+I'm a software engineer with focus on web technologies.
 I'm interested in design systems, product design and automations.
 I usually work with React and Typescript.
   </p>
   <p>
     You can contact me on <a rel="me" href="https://indieweb.social/@asci">Mastodon</a>